Program Mission

 S – Self-directed learning

 The COMPASS Course will inspire and support students in maximizing their personal and professional potential.
-During the course students will complete comprehensive assessments of their clinical skills and medical knowledge.
-They will also participate in activities and coaching to support their own professional growth.
-Aligned with several of the guiding values for curriculum reform (longitudinal relationships, growth-mindset, vitality and well-being, outcomes based, and individualization), the COMPASS program supports each student by pairing them with a trusted faculty member, their COMPASS guide.
+Aligned with several of the guiding values for curriculum reform (longitudinal relationships, growth-mindset, vitality and well-being, outcomes based, and individualization), the COMPASS program supports each student by pairing them with a trusted faculty member, their COMPASS Guide.

 On entry to medical school, each student is assigned a medical student coach, a “COMPASS Guide,” who will work the students over the arc of their medical school career, from orientation to commencement.
 Our Guides are clinician-educators, selected for their success and enthusiasm working with students.
 Each Guide acts in a number of roles for their assigned students- as a coach, a facilitator, an advisor, a sponsor, and more.

-For a deeper overview of our individual faculty please visit our Guides Profile page.
+For an overview of our individual faculty please visit our Guides Profile page.

 During the first year, Guides and their student groups meet weekly to discuss topics including Health and Society, Professional Identity Formation, and Career Navigation.
 Guides also meet one on one with their student at set intervals throughout the year for individualized coaching sessions.
 As students progress through their clinical years, Guides will serve as a resource for clinical development, career decisions, building out the web of support we offer our students.